Second Hungarian Republic: German deportation

+Soviet control

 In elections held in November 1945, the Independent Smallholders' Party won 57% of the vote.
-The Hungarian Communist Party, now under the leadership of Mátyás Rákosi and Ernő Gerő, two survivors from the Hungarian Soviet Republic of 1919, received support from only 17% of the population.
+The Hungarian Communist Party, now under the leadership of Mátyás Rákosi and Ernő Gerő, two veterans from the Hungarian Soviet Republic of 1919, received support from only 17% of the population.
 The Soviet commander in Hungary, Marshal Kliment Voroshilov, refused to allow the Smallholders Party to form a government.
 Instead Voroshilov established a coalition government with the communists holding some of the key posts.
 Under Parliament, the leader of the Smallholders, Zoltán Tildy, was named president and Ferenc Nagy prime minister in February 1946.
 Mátyás Rákosi became deputy prime minister.

-During 1945 and 1946, the national currency, the pengő, was all but destroyed by the most ruinous hyperinflation in recorded history.
-The only way to restore sanity to the economy was a new currency, so the forint was reintroduced in 1946.

 László Rajk became minister of the interior and in this post established the security police (ÁVO).
 In February 1947 the police began arresting leaders of the Smallholders Party and the National Peasant Party.
 It also pressured both parties to expel those members who weren't willing to do the Communists' bidding as "fascists."
 Several prominent figures in both parties escaped abroad.
 Later, Rákosi boasted that he had dealt with his partners in the government, one by one, "cutting them off like slices of salami."

 By 1947, the power of the other parties in the coalition had been reduced in favour of the Communists, and they became the largest single party in elections held that year.
 The Communists were the dominant partners in the coalition People's Independence Front government.
 Nagy was replaced as prime minister by the more pliable Lajos Dinnyés.